10 Key Contact Center Metrics and KPIs to Improve Performance

 A quick survey post-interaction helps you gauge how customers feel about your service.
 Higher scores?
 Great!
 Lower ones?
 Time to dig into what went wrong.

 When a customer calls your contact center for an issue and at the end you ask them how satisfied they are with the support provided.
-That’s how you measure CSAT.
+That’s how you gauge customer satisfaction or CSAT.
 It directly tells you how happy customers are with a specific interaction, or your products and service.

-A high CSAT means your team is doing something right—whether it’s quick issue resolution, friendly service, or clear communication.
+A high Customer Satisfaction score means your team is doing something right—whether it’s quick issue resolution, friendly service, or clear communication.
 On the flip side, a low score is a red flag.
 It helps you pinpoint areas where your service might be falling short, like long wait times or unclear processes.

 Based on the responses of the customers, they can be categorized into the following three categories: